sjauhri/franka_zed_gazebo/README.md

 docker pull docker pull 3liyounes/pearl_robots:franka_wo_nvidia
 ```

-If you will use the real ZED2 camera, you will need the Docker with cuda installation and the [`zed_ros_wrapper`](https://www.stereolabs.com/docs/ros) package:
+If you will use the real ZED2 camera, you will need the Docker with cuda installation and the [`zed_ros_wrapper`](https://www.stereolabs.com/docs/ros) package.
+Docker image updated on 30.09.2024:
 ```
-docker pull docker pull 3liyounes/pearl_robots:franka
+docker pull sophiamoyen/franka_noetic:30092024
 ```

 > [!NOTE]